RoshanJose7/farm-tech/README.md

-# Farm Tech Blog Site
+# Connect Tech Blog Site

 ### A Static Web Site for our StartUp